News & Aggiornamenti8 min readPublished on 2026-04-30

 Want to be ready when Mythos drops?

 Companies already working with Claude today will be the first to leverage Mythos at full capacity.
 Maverick AI helps organisations build workflows and skills that carry over to every new model.
 Let's talk.
+[See how we bring Claude AI to your organization](/claude-ai)

 Write to us